Anteproperispomenon/metamorTHysis/docs/parsing.md

 In order for changing the state to have any meaning, there needs to be a way to inspect the state during a pattern.
-To do this, you add a string of the following form near[^3] the beginning of the output sequence:
+To do this, you add a marker of the following form near[^3] the beginning of the output sequence:

 ```
 @<state_name>=<state_value>
 ```

-The form is nearly identical to the change-state strings, except that the first character is `@` instead of `!`.
+The form is nearly identical to the change-state markers, except that the first character is `@` instead of `!`.
 The other difference is that you **can** check whether a **value** state is `on`, since all it checks is that **value** state in